-In 2016, the MIP was designed to provide incentives that would be reasonable in relation to the payment of base salaries and overall compensation to executive officers, to be competitive with market and peer group incentive practices, and to provide executive officers the opportunity to earn above-target incentives for above-target performance.
-Consistent with the design goals of our MIP, the Compensation Committee determined that 2016 incentive opportunities for the named executive officers should be targeted at approximately 15% of base salary for the President and CEO, 12% of base salary for the Vice President and Secretary-Treasurer and 10% of base salary for the Vice President and CFO.
-The incentive payout scale, depending on actual results versus target, is shown in the following table extracted from our 2016 Management Incentive Plan.
+In 2018, the MIP was designed to provide incentives that would be reasonable in relation to the payment of base salaries and overall compensation to executive officers, to be competitive with market and peer group incentive practices, and to provide executive officers the opportunity to earn above-target incentives for above-target performance.
+Consistent with the design goals of our MIP, the Compensation Committee determined that 2018 incentive opportunities for the named executive officers should be targeted within a range of 10% to 15% of base salary of the named executive officers.
+The maximum level of incentive opportunities for named executive officers ranges from 20% to 30% of base salary.